 Recipients of this merit-based award will be selected based on the quality of their personal statement; CV; and their overall eligibility, accomplishments and importance of this award in benefitting their career.

-Award recipients will be notified in early January 2019.
+Award recipients will be notified by email.

 Conditions and Logistics